birdears/birdears/README.md

 We ask for people who wants to contribute for the code to look to the musical side first,

-### Documentation
+### Module Documentation

+We are using Sphinx to generate documenttion for this module.
+The sphinx resource files are in the `docs/sphinx/` directory.

 We are beginning to use [numpydoc](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt) to document the library.

-We are using `pdoc` to generate documentation from module's docstrings:

-`pdoc --html --template-dir docs/templates/ birdears.py`
+### End-user Documentation

+We aim to build a method / music theory together with this software, maybe in the GitHub repo's wiki.

 ### Writing Tests